• Skip to main content

 • Recipe

-• Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill flour in all of my recipes.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1 to 1 gluten free flour in all of my recipes.
 You can use the brand of your choice, but ensure that it has xanthan gum or you will need to add it.
-This recipe uses 259 grams of flour if you wish to weigh out another brand.
+If you use another brand of flour, your results may vary.

-• Baking Soda & Baking Powder - to help the cake rise
+• Baking Soda & Baking Powder - I am using a combination of leavening agents to help the cake rise and remain soft.

 • Oil - I normally use olive oil, but any light flavor cooking oil will work.
 I've also made this cake with melted coconut oil and it was delicious.
 Don't be tempted to use butter as the cake needs the oil to work.

-• Vegan Sour Cream - if you're not dairy free, feel free to use dairy sour cream in the same measure.
+• Vegan Sour Cream - I like Forager brand or Follow Your Heart brands of vegan sour cream.
+At my stores, they are usually found in the produce section rather than the dairy aisle.
+If you're not dairy free, feel free to use dairy sour cream in the same measure.

 • Espresso Powder - Coffee helps bring out the chocolate flavor.
 I promise the cake won't taste like coffee.
 If you don't have espresso powder, you can use 1 cup of hot brewed coffee in place of the water & espresso in the recipe.

-For the frosting, ganache and decorations you will need powdered sugar, vegan butter, allergen friendly chocolate chips, non-dairy heavy cream, corn syrup and candy canes or peppermint candies.
+For the peppermint buttercream frosting, chocolate ganache and decorations you will need powdered sugar, vegan butter, allergen friendly chocolate chips, non-dairy heavy cream, corn syrup and candy canes or peppermint candies.

 Substitutions & Variations

-• Not Dairy Free - use dairy butter, milk and cream cheese in the same measure.
+• Not Dairy Free - Use dairy sour cream, butter and heavy cream in place of the vegan ingredients.

 Cocoa powder, flour, baking powder, baking soda and salt all sifted together in a large white bowl.